babelomics/MIGNON/1_installation.md

 ## [Java](https://www.java.com/es/download/)

-Java is used to execute the workflow management software that interprets and launch the different tasks within the pipeline.
+Java is used to execute the workflow management software that interprets and launches the different tasks within the pipeline.
 Once installed, users can check the version with `java -version`:

 ```
 $ java -version